jshimko/telescope-plugin-hero/README.md

 A simple plugin that lets you add a configurable hero banner to your [Telescope][1] site.

+Example: http://telescope-hero.meteor.com (you get exactly what you see there simply by adding this package)

 NOTE: This package currently only works with either the latest [devel branch][2] of Telescope or [the packaged version][3] that can be installed via Atmosphere.
-All versions soon to be supported (when devel gets merged).
+All Telescope versions soon to be supported (when devel gets merged).

 ## Install